 Equalizer (EQ)

-EQ VST plugins are the sculptors of your audio landscape.
-They empower you to enhance or reduce specific frequency ranges, thereby fine-tuning the tonal balance of your tracks.
+EQ plugins are the sculptors of your audio landscape.
+They empower you to enhance or reduce specific frequency ranges, fine-tuning your tracks’ tonal balance.

 Reverb